kcmerrill/kj/README.md

 ## About

+* keep a process running
+* keep X number of processes running
+* automatically shove processes to the background
+* keep logs of stdin/stdout
+* log reaping based on log size(coming soon)

 `kj` is a simple process manager that keeps a single(or multiple) workers working.
 The idea being, you can keep a process running while you're away at lunch.
 If you need something more sophisticated I'd recommend using `supervisord`. `kj` is small and lightweight and should be treated as such.

 ## Demo